 Hue University and the Ministry of Education and Training are both in charge of the university.
 Despite this, it has maintained its autonomy in terms of curriculum development.
 Thousands of doctors, pharmacists, and other health specialists have been produced as a result of this.

 These prospective doctors are assigned to the contemporary university hospital after completing their academic training at the institution.
 The 700-bed medical complex, which opened in 2002, sees roughly 250,000 patients each year.
 They are mentored by 41 professors, including 48 physicians and 96 doctors who are pursuing additional education.

 The Can Tho University of Medicine and Pharmacy (CTUMP) was founded before the Faculty of Medicine.
 It was established in 1979 to meet the growing need for medical education in the Mekong Delta.
 Until 1985, when indigenous doctors were recruited to the force, its original professors were graduates of Ho Chi Minh University and Hanoi Medical University.
 It was merged into its mother school, Can Tho University, in 2002.

-The Faculty is well-known for its undergraduate and post-graduate medical programmes (residency, clinical specialist, and masters).
-The school’s 219 professors, 70 percent of whom have specialised post-graduate degrees, teach such courses.
+The Faculty is well-known for its undergraduate and post-graduate medical degree (residency, clinical specialist, and master).
+The school’s 219 professors, 70 percent of whom have specialized post-graduate degrees, teach such courses.